coreos/rpm-ostree/docs/treefile.md

     case for this with Dracut is `--filesystems xfs,ext4` to ensure specific filesystem drivers are included.
 If not specified, `--no-hostonly` will be used.
+    Deprecated; you should place files in `/etc/dracut.conf.d` instead.
+This option is ignored when regenerating the initramfs in the container flow.

  * `rpmdb`: String, optional: The RPM database backend.
 Can be one of `target` (the default) or `host`.
 Legacy values